streamnative/function-mesh-website/docs/connectors/run-connector.md

     This section describes how to package a Pulsar connector to a NAR package. **NAR** stands for NiFi Archive, which is a custom packaging mechanism used by [Apache NiFi](https://nifi.apache.org/), to provide a bit of Java `ClassLoader` isolation.

-    1. Create a NAR package for a connector by using the [nifi-nar-maven-plugin](https://mvnrepository.com/artifact/org.apache.nifi/nifi-nar-maven-plugin).
+    1. Build a NAR package for a connector by using the [nifi-nar-maven-plugin](https://mvnrepository.com/artifact/org.apache.nifi/nifi-nar-maven-plugin).

     2. Include this [nifi-nar-maven-plugin](https://mvnrepository.com/artifact/org.apache.nifi/nifi-nar-maven-plugin) in the Maven project for your connector.